What do you do if your cholesterol doesn’t improve on a

 No two individuals will react the same way to dietary and

 nutritional changes.
+This is why the Atkins Diet is fine-tuned to fit your particular metabolism and carbohydrate defects.
 However, Dr. Atkins also believed that elevated

-dysnutrition, you will control your blood cholesterol.”
+“Correct the dysnutrition, you will control your blood cholesterol.”

 What You Can Do to Lower Your Cholesterol Levels

-It’s overly simplistic to say a low-carb diet will automatically
+It is overly simplistic to say a low-carb diet will automatically

-“Occasionally, a major elevation in blood cholesterol does occur in patients on
+“Occasionally, a major elevation in blood cholesterol does occur in patients on a low-carbohydrate diet.”

-a low-carbohydrate diet.”
 But occasionally was Dr. Atkins findings pre-1981.
-Today, a

-even fruit and fruit juices, and you should keep your intake of starches to a
+“Avoid sugar in all of its forms, even fruit and fruit juices, and you should keep your intake of starches to a minimum.”

 According to Dr. Atkins, simple sugars elevate triglycerides

-cholesterol, Atkins believed that “both contribute equally to heart disease
+“Both contribute equally to heart disease potential.”

 Dr. Atkins cholesterol recommendations require strict

-attention to the ingredient lists on the products and spices you buy, and
+attention to the ingredient list on the products and spices you buy.
+He advised that you avoid any product that contains:

 - alcohol